John Diamond (doctor): Life work

-In the mid-1970s Diamond moved to what he described as a more holistic approach to his work.
+In the mid-1970s, Diamond moved to what he described as a more holistic approach to his work.
 At the heart of his work was the concept of Life Energy, which was his term for the ancient Chinese concept of Qi.
-He believed that the flow of Life Energy underlay health at its most basic level, and that suffering, whether physical or psychological, was caused by blockages, often unconscious, to the flow.
+He believed that the flow of Life Energy underlies health at its most basic level, and that suffering, whether physical or psychological, is caused by blockages, often unconscious, to the flow.
 His approach with those who came to see him was first to diagnose the impediments to the flow of Life Energy, and then help overcome them by drawing on a wide range of modalities, including acupuncture, verbal affirmations, physical procedures, and herbs.

 Diamond argued that everything we encounter in our lives impacts our Life Energy positively or negatively – for example, our nutrition, our thoughts, our social interactions, and the music we listen to.
 He taught that being aware of the effects of such stimuli is a first step to being able to control them, thus potentially allowing the person to keep their Life Energy at an optimum level.
-Diamond discussed what he believed was the relationship between acupuncture meridians and the emotions.
-This relationship was to become far-reaching in his work, and from it he developed a model which delineated how the emotions affect the body and vice versa.
+Diamond discussed what he believed was the relationship between acupuncture meridians and emotions.
+This relationship was to become far-reaching in his work, and from it he developed a model which delineated how emotions affect the body and vice versa.

 The therapeutic use of creativity was integral to Diamond's approach.
 He regarded music in particular as central.
 Working as a psychiatrist in a Melbourne mental hospital in the 1960s, he witnessed first-hand the transformative effects of music on the residents.
 For example, a long-term patient with schizophrenia improved markedly when she began to play the piano that had been newly installed in her ward, and was soon discharged.
 Influenced by these and other examples, Diamond systematically investigated the effects of many aspects of music, including different styles, performers, composers, instruments, acoustics, and recording techniques.
 He similarly investigated the Life Energy of other art forms, including painting, photography, drama, literature, and poetry.

-A fundamental component of Diamond's approach to developing a person's creativity for therapeutic purposes was what he termed "cantillation," from the Latin word for "to sing."
+A fundamental component of Diamond's approach to developing a person's creativity for therapeutic purposes was what he termed "cantillation", from the Latin word for "to sing."
 Cantillation conventionally refers to the chanting of sacred texts, but Diamond applied it in a wider sense both of feeling loved, and in turn expressing that love to others through music, art, poetry and any other act of creativity.
-His technique was to reveal the activity unique to each person which allowed them to "cantillate," and then show them how to raise their Life Energy through the practice of that activity.
+His technique was to reveal the activity unique to each person which allowed them to "cantillate", and then show them how to raise their Life Energy through the practice of that activity.
 He encouraged an altruistic approach, which he regarded as the most effective for therapeutic purposes.
 In fostering cantillation, Diamond stressed the importance of the maternal relationship, which he termed Matrophilia, as an underlying factor in wellbeing.”